highchair/artinruins-com/_property/brook-st-garage.md

 ### Current Events

 The site of these former buildings will become two new Brown University dorm buildings, designed as “sisters”, one on either side of Brook Street.
-Visit the [Brown Facilities page about the project](//www.brown.edu/facilities/projects/capital-projects/current/brook-street-residence-halls){:target="_blank"}.
+Visit [our page about the new construction]({% link _property/brown-brook-st-residence-halls.md %}).

 ### History